-Environmental Studies (ES) Program honors are awarded to ES seniors who have maintained the required college and department grade averages and who, by the end of the first semester of the senior year, have enrolled in ES376 Senior Thesis.
+Environmental Studies (ES) Program honors are awarded to an ES senior who has maintained the required college and department grade averages and who enrolls in ES 376 - Senior Thesis during fall of their senior year.
 Distinct and separate from the ES capstone project, the ES Senior Thesis gives Environmental Studies students the opportunity to engage in original, independent research under the careful supervision of an ES faculty member, who serves as the senior thesis advisor.
 The senior thesis advisor must be a member of the ES faculty or ES affiliated faculty.
 To avoid conflicts with the rigorous demands of the collaborative ES capstone project, the Senior Thesis project is a fall only undertaking.
 The ES Steering Committee must approve the sneior thesis proposal prior to enrollment in ES 376 - Senior Thesis.
 In addition to the necessary grade averages and an A- or better on the ES senior thesis, the student must receive the recommendation of the ES program to receive honors at graduation.

 The Senior Thesis Proposal (procedures, deadlines, and guidelines):

 The ES Steering Committee must be completed during the summer or fall semester following junior year.
 The ES Steering Committee must approve all senior thesis proposals before the projects are initiated and before enrollment in ES 376 Senior Thesis.